autonomys-community/average_AI3_price_tracker/README.md

 Data source: CoinGecko (`/coins/{id}/market_chart/range`).

-### Prerequisites
-- Modern web browser

 ### Setup
 You can open the app as static files:
 - Option A: Open `public/index.html` directly in your browser.
 - Option B: Serve the `public/` folder with any static server (e.g., `python -m http.server`).

-### Deploy to GitHub Pages
-Option A (recommended): Serve from `docs/` folder
-1. The `docs/` folder contains a copy of the static site (`index.html`, `app.js`, `styles.css`).
-2. Copy your `favicon.ico` into `docs/` if you want a favicon.
-3. In GitHub → Settings → Pages:
-   - Source: Deploy from a branch
-   - Branch: `main`
-   - Folder: `/docs`
-4. Save.
-Your site will be published at `https://<username>.github.io/<repo>/`.

-Option B: Serve from root with a GitHub Action
-- You can also configure Pages to deploy from the repository root using a workflow, but `docs/` is simpler for static sites.

 ### Usage
 - Choose `start` and `end` dates (YYYY-MM-DD) and a `currency` (default USD), then click Fetch.